Community,

 • Liberating students by advancing educators

-• Cultivating economic justice
+• Cultivating economic justice with marginalized families

 • Harnessing community power